Engagement so far

 How will you mitigate the issues that were previously raised in the 2007 planning application – such as overlooking and loss of light?

 We have now appointed Stanton Williams as architect, we will work with them and with the community to understand what we can achieve here and how we can mitigate the impact of any new building on this site for our neighbours.

 Have you examined whether there are any services on site that could be moved off to accommodate the clinical need?
 Do all of the research functions, for example, need to be on site?

 We have already built a lot of additional space, particularly to set up an admin and corporate function in Wallington.
 There is only one corporate facility of any size left on site at Chelsea (at Stewart’s House).

-We have built a new research facility in Sutton which will open in early 2023 and the Oak Cancer Centre in Sutton which provides an improvement on existing facilities and offers increased capacity.
+We have built a new research facility in Sutton, which opened earlier this year, and the Oak Cancer Centre in Sutton which provides an improvement on existing facilities and offers increased capacity.
 Even with the new building in Sutton, we won’t be able to meet the clinical needs of the future, which will outstrip the current space that we have.

 If we moved any further clinical functions off the site in Chelsea, it would mean local residents will need to have treatments in Sutton.
 While a small amount of that can happen, it is best that the treatment and aftercare is on a single site to avoid fragmenting care.

 We can confidently identify and describe why certain services need to be in Chelsea and will do so as part of our planning consultation.